jessetrippe/jekyll-tailwindcss-starter-kit/README.md

 # Jekyll TailwindCSS Starter Kit
-An opinionated starter project using Jekyll and TailwindCSS.
+An opinionated starter project using Jekyll and TailwindCSS that supports Just-in-Time Mode (JIT).